thalsi/Lean-markdown/README.md

    [^1]: This is a footernote.
    [^2]: This is a footernote example.

-### Heading ID

-### My Great Heading {#custom-id}
+### 4.My Great Heading {#custom-id}

-### Definition List
+5. Definition List

     First Term
     : This is the definition of the first term.

     Second Term
     : This is one definition of the second term.
     : This is another definition of the second term.

+6. Strikethrough
+  ~~ delete this line ~~

+7. Task List
+    - [x] Task one do it.
+    - [ ] Task two do it.
+    - [ ] Task three do it.